theoman42/Airbnb-Project/README.md

 Create and return a new booking from a spot specified by id.

-* Require Authentication: true
+- Require Authentication: true
-* Require proper authorization: Spot must NOT belong to the current user
+- Require proper authorization: Spot must NOT belong to the current user
-* Request
+- Request

-  * Method: ?
+  - Method: Post
-  * URL: ?
+  - URL: /spots/:spotid/bookings
-  * Body: none
+  - Body: none

-* Successful Response
+- Successful Response

-  * Status Code: 200
+  - Status Code: 200
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {